radams15/Revision/Computing/Section 7 - Data Structures/Hash Tables.md

 Dictionaries are a type of hash table.

+These have an efficiency of $O(1)$ if there are no duplicate hash values.

 ## Algorithms

 #### Modulo

-This is where MOD is used to create keys.
+This is where `MOD` is used to create keys.

-E.g 20 MOD 7 would be in position 6.
+E.g `20 MOD 7` would be in position 6.

 #### Folding

 This is where the key is split into equal parts, then adds the parts to get the key.

-E.g. 123456 would be split into 12, 34 and 56, which equals 102.
+E.g. 123456 would be split into 12, 34 and 56, which equals 102, so the data is stored at position 102.

 #### Rehashing